LumaKernel/coqpit.vim/README.md

 - CoqCheckedError

 Needless to say, literally.
 Please check by yourself while using.
-For more information, see `:help coquille-highlight-groups`
+For more information, see `:help coqpit-highlight-groups`

 ### Example for highlight config